helloworldawaits.com

 Local Art & Pottery

-Yes-haggling is simply part of the culture.
-Start low, smile, and negotiate respectfully.
+Yes—haggling is part of the culture.
+Start low and negotiate respectfully.

 Did You Know?